-At the end of FY 2021 there were 12 active grants projects in Cochise, Coconino (4), Graham, Gila (2), Maricopa, Pinal, and Yavapai Counties, and one being implemented statewide.
-These projects are focused on implementing water conservation measures, enhancing degraded stream and spring resources, conducting scientific research, and the treatment of upland and invasive vegetation for overall watershed improvement and health.
+At the end of FY 2022 there were 12 active grant projects in Coconino (5) [with one jointly taking place in Mohave County], Graham (2), Gila (2), Maricopa, Pinal, and Yavapai Counties.
+These projects are focused on implementing water conservation measures, removal and/or treatment of invasive vegetation, native riparian habitat restoration and enhancement, enhancing degraded stream, wet meadow, and wetland resources, conducting scientific research, and enhancement of upland habitats for watershed improvement and health.

-During the fiscal year three new appointments were made to AWPF Commission, and three Commission members were re-appointed in their current capacities.
-The AWPF Commission included a total of 12 members at the end of FY 2021, with one vacancy.
+During the fiscal year two new appointments were made to AWPF Commission.
+The AWPF Commission included a total of 12 members at the end of FY 2022, with one vacancy.

-ARIZONA WATER PROTECTION FUND

-CREATION AND PURPOSE
+ARIZONA WATER PROTECTION FUND CREATION AND PURPOSE

-The 1994 Arizona Legislature established the Arizona Water Protection Fund (AWPF), and the Arizona Water Protection Fund Commission (Commission) to administer the AWPF (A.R.S. § 45-2101 et seq.).
-In passing the enabling legislation, the Legislature declared that the policy of the State is to provide for a coordinated effort between State funding and locally-led solutions for the restoration and conservation of this State's rivers, streams and associated riparian habitats, including fish and wildlife resources that are dependent on these important habitats.
+The 1994 Arizona Legislature established the Arizona Water Protection Fund, and the Arizona Water Protection Fund Commission to administer the AWPF (A.R.S. § 45-2101 et seq.).
+In passing the enabling legislation, the Legislature declared that the policy of the State is to provide for a coordinated effort between State funding and locally led solutions for the restoration and conservation of this State's rivers, streams and associated riparian habitats, including fish and wildlife resources that are dependent on these important habitats.

 The primary purpose of the AWPF is to provide an annual source of funds for the development and implementation of measures to protect water of sufficient quality and quantity to maintain, enhance and restore rivers, streams and associated riparian resources consistent with existing water law and water rights.
 The Commission may also provide funding to develop and protect riparian habitats in conjunction with a man-made water resource project if the project directly or indirectly benefits a river or stream and includes or creates riparian habitat.
-The Commission, supported by staff from the Arizona Department of Water Resources (ADWR), solicits, reviews, and awards grants to any person, State agency, or political subdivision to implement local on-the-ground solutions to improve our State's river, streams, and watersheds.
+The Commission, supported by staff from the Arizona Department of Water Resources (ADWR), solicits, reviews, and awards grants to any person, State agency, or political subdivision to implement local on-the-ground solutions to improve our State's rivers, streams, and watersheds.